GoldToothRichards/parquet-explorer/README.md

 - LinkedIn: [Jacob Crabtree](https://www.linkedin.com/in/jacob-crabtree-7ab72610a/)
 - Twitter: [@crabtr26](https://x.com/crabtr26)

-## 🙏 Acknowledgements
+## 🔗 Links and Resources

-- [Juno](https://juno.build) for providing the hosting and development platform
+- [Juno](https://juno.build): The hosting and development platform used for this project.
+Juno provides blockchain-based storage and hosting solutions, enabling decentralized application development.

-- [DuckDB](https://duckdb.org) for the powerful in-browser SQL engine
-- [Internet Computer](https://internetcomputer.org) for developing the underlying blockchain infrastructure
+- [DuckDB](https://duckdb.org): An in-process SQL OLAP database management system.
+This project uses DuckDB's WebAssembly build to enable powerful in-browser SQL querying capabilities.

+- [Internet Computer](https://internetcomputer.org): The underlying blockchain infrastructure powering this application.
+The Internet Computer provides a decentralized cloud platform for building and hosting applications.
+Juno is an example of a decentralized application built on the Internet Computer.

+- [Parquet](https://parquet.apache.org/): An open source, column-oriented data file format designed for efficient data storage and retrieval.
+This project focuses on exploring and querying Parquet files.

+- [WebAssembly](https://webassembly.org/): A binary instruction format for a stack-based virtual machine, enabling high-performance applications on web pages.
+This project leverages WebAssembly for efficient data processing in the browser.